RobertHarlowPhD/RobertHarlowPhD.github.io/research.md

 <p>
  <h3>
   <a data-toggle="collapse" href="#Predictive Social Perception in Autism using EEG" role="button" aria-expanded="false" aria-controls="Predictive Social Perception in Autism using EEG">
-    ↓Predictive Social Perception in Autism using EEG
+    Predictive Social Perception in Autism using EEG
   </a>
 </h3>
 <div class="collapse" id="Predictive Social Perception in Autism using EEG">